 Does the IRS Send Letters Using Certified Mail?

-The IRS audit letter will arrive via certified mail and list your full name, taxpayer ID or social security number, the form number, and the Information they are reviewing.
+The IRS audit envelope will arrive via certified mail and list your full name, taxpayer ID or social security number, the form number, and the Information they are reviewing.
 It will also provide the IRS agent's contact information for more information or questions on the process or specific case.
 It is essential to remember that an IRS auditor will never reach out by phone or email or demand payment immediately.

 How Will I Know the IRS is Auditing Me?